Cayswartz/stocks-analysis/README.md

 As a whole, refactoring can do create things for your code but make sure to keep in mind the time that it could take to rework it.

 ### How do these pros and cons apply to refactoring the original VBA script?
+These pros and cons pretty directly correlate with my experience with refactoring the VBA script.
+Being new to VBA, the refactoring definitely took awhile and some troubleshooting as I ran into different errors as I worked through it.
+This at times could be frustrating but once I got to the end result I was a decrease in the time it took to run my code so ultimately was worth it.